- Two 12MP cameras with optical image stabilization best iPhone 7 Plus

 - Its 4K video quality and OIS are great, but LG offers more controls

-The Samsung Galaxy Note 8 camera is the best on any phone we’ve tested for three reasons: it captures clear, colorful photos, has a brilliant new bokeh (background blur) effect, and it sets you up with an easy-to-use, yet full-featured camera app.
+The Samsung Galaxy Note 8 camera was at launch the best on any phone we’ve tested for three reasons: it captures clear, colorful photos, has a brilliant new bokeh (background blur) effect, and it sets you up with an easy-to-use, yet full-featured camera app.

 Having two rear cameras makes a world of difference for bokeh-rich ‘Live Focus’ photos.
 This is Samsung’s answer to the iPhone 7 Plus portrait mode.
 It too blurs photo backgrounds, which reduces photobombing distractions and lets your important subject stand out.
 Don’t worry though, it saves both the zoomed-in Live Focus photo and the wider original photo by default, which is a unique and welcome touch.